Health Anxiety and Illness Anxiety Disorder

 They may also avoid triggers all together.
 For example, they may avoid going to the doctor or hospital for fear of being diagnosed or found out to have a horrible grave illness, avoid being around other's with illnesses, avoid physical activity, etc.

 Sometimes, health anxiety follows a traumatic experience involving ones health (e.g., cancer) or involving a loved one (e.g., watching a parent die of cancer), and the trauma may need to be addressed in addition to the health anxiety.

 Cognitive-Behavioral Therapy (CBT) is an effective and safe treatment for Health Anxiety.
-The goal of CBT for health anxiety is to help alter unhelpful ways of thinking and reduce or eliminate the avoidance, checking, safety-behaviors, etc. that maintain the individual's fears.
+CBT includes many components and is based on the principle that thoughts/beliefs (Cognitions), emotions, physical symptoms, and behaviors are all intricately related.
+Helping someone feel better in CBT will typically involve changing unhelpful thoughts/beliefs (Cognitions), emotions, and behaviors via a variety of tools such as cognitive restructuring, emotion regulation and distress tolerance skills, mindfulness, behavioral activation, coping skill development, interpersonal effectiveness skill refinement, trauma processing, behavioral experiments, exposures, etc. The goal of CBT for health anxiety is to help alter unhelpful ways of thinking and reduce or eliminate the avoidance, checking, safety-behaviors, etc. that maintain the individual's fears.
 In doing so, the individual can learn that they are over-estimating the likelihood of having/getting an illness and that they can tolerate and effectively manage their emotions and potential feared consequences.